UniversalDependencies/docs/_fi-feat/Case.md

 ### `Ess`: essive

 Essive is typically a case of temporal adverbials (e.g.
-_tiistaina_ "on tuesday").
-In expressions of state, essive is a case of predicative adverbials, characterizing purpose or task (e.g. _vartijana_ "as a guard") in intransitive forms and how an object or its purpose is perceived in transitive forms (e.g. _syödä <b>raakana</b>_ "eat <b>raw</b>").
+_tiistaina_ "on Tuesday").
+In expressions of state, essive is a case of predicative adverbials, characterizing purpose or task (e.g. _vartijana_ "as a guard") in intransitive forms, and how an object or its purpose is perceived in transitive forms (e.g. _syödä <b>raakana</b>_ "eat <b>raw</b>").

-Essive corresponds in some uses to English _as a_.
+Essive corresponds to some uses of English _as a_.

 #### Examples

-* [fi] _tiistaina_ "on tuesday"
+* [fi] _tiistaina_ "on Tuesday"
 * [fi] _vartijana_ "as a guard"

 #### References